Wilderness Journal Issue 4

 We helped to unite opposition by supporting Traditional Custodians and concerned locals, and bringing together tens of thousands of nature lovers across Australia to stop this bizarre plan.
 After eight years of protests and legal battles, the companies involved were forced to walk away.

-We may have won that battle—but there will be many more to come.
+We may have won that battle—but there are many more to come.

 We want the world to recognise the Kimberley for its rich history—as a place where protections for land and sea interconnect, and ancient cultural landscapes are celebrated.